 date.timezone = America/Lima (or whatever works for you)

-#3- Setting up boring MySQL
+#4- Setting up MySQL

 $ brew install mysql